simplesurance/baur/README.md

 described in the `[Build.Output]` section.
 Baur supports to upload build results to S3 and docker images to a remote docker repository.
-Authentication information for output repositories are read from environment variables.
+Authentication information for output repositories are either read from the docker credentials helper or, if set, read from `DOCKER_USERNAME` and `DOCKER_PASSWORD` environment variables.
+`DOCKER_PASSWORD` can be the cleartext password or a valid authentication token.

 S3 configuration parameters are the same then for the aws CLI tool.
 See https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html.
-The credentials for the hub.docker.com registry can be specified by setting the `DOCKER_USERNAME` and `DOCKER_PASSWORD` environment variables.
-`DOCKER_PASSWORD` can be the cleartext password or a valid authentication token.

 The `dest_file` parameter in the `[Build.Output.File.S3Upload]` sections and the `tag` parameter of `[Build.Output.DockerImage.RegistryUpload]` sections support